Resources

 Before you can make a transfer, you will first need to de-activate the original install – this is different form simply deleting it.
 In any case you may wish to first back-up and make copies of your saved projects.
 You also may wish to export some program settings.
 Requesting a licence re-activation will discontinue support of the original (current) installation.
 It is therefore not a facility for attempting to duplicate licences and you should only request reactivation if you wish to transfer the licence from one computer to another.

 a) Program versions 2019 onwards allow self-deactivation providing the old computer is online.
 Use Main Menu > Help > Registration > Change Registration to do this.
 Then the licence number can be used on another computer.
 This is limited to twice a year.
+If your SMA expiry date is old then you will need to ask us for a special download link for the correct version on the target computer.

 b) Where self-deactivation is not possible then Click here to request a reactivation